ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 ## Windows

-You can have multiple windows in your application but you will at least need one.
+While you can have multiple windows in your UI application, it is mandatory to have at least one window.
 Here is a complete example that shows a window with a gradient brush background.
-The code is for SC20260D Dev board with 4.3 display.
+The code is for SC20260D Dev board with the 4.3 inch display.

 ```csharp
 using GHIElectronics.TinyCLR.UI;